A recent cleaning session in the shed got me thinking about how to clean a wheelchair cushion.

 With people spending many hours in their chairs, a clean cushion prevents dust and sweat buildup.

-It is essential to know your wheelchair cushion’s material and how to clean this properly.
+It is essential to know your wheelchair cushion’s material and how to clean it properly.
 This is simply an idea, but rephrase the sentence to make it clear.

 Let me know in the comments if you enjoyed this detailed brief on how to clean wheelchair cushions and my additional cleaning tips!